2 Kings 4

 A widow cries out to Elisha.
 Her husband, a man who feared the Lord, is dead.
 And now the creditor has come to take her two sons as bondmen - as slaves.
 The law in ancient Israel allowed a debtor to sell his children into servitude, but the widow is in an impossible position.
 She has no resources, no protection, no way to prevent her sons from being taken into slavery.
 She is vulnerable and nearly helpless.

-Elisha's first question is not "What can I do?" but "What hast thou in the house?"
-He is inviting the widow into her own miracle.
-He is asking her to name what she has, not what she lacks.
+Elisha's first question is "What hast thou in the house?"
+He is inviting the widow into her own miracle, asking her to name what she has.
 She responds: "I have a pot of oil."
 Not much.
 A single pot.
 But it is something.
 And that is where the miracle begins.

-Elisha tells her to borrow empty vessels from all her neighbors - not a few, but many.
+Elisha tells her to borrow empty vessels from all her neighbors - many of them.
 The neighbors must have wondered what she was doing.
 But she obeys.
 She shuts the door.
 She begins to pour from the single pot of oil.
 And the oil flows.
 It fills one vessel, then another, then another.
 It does not stop until every empty vessel is full.
-The miracle is not in the sudden appearance of oil.
-It is in the multiplication - the way a small thing, poured out faithfully, becomes enough.
+The miracle is the multiplication - the way a small thing, poured out faithfully, becomes enough.

 2 Kings 4:8-17The Shunammite: A Chamber for the Prophet